Optimizing distortion riskmetrics with distributional uncertainty: Applications and numerical illustrations

 \section{Applications and numerical illustrations}

 Following the discussion in Section \ref{sec:app}, we provide several applications of our theoretical results to portfolio management for specific sets of plausible distributions.
-None of the considered optimization problems in this section are convex, and we provide numerical calculations or approximation for the solutions to these optimization problems.
+None of the considered optimization problems in this section are convex, and we provide numerical calculations or approximation for the solutions to these optimization problems.\footnote{The processors we use are Intel(R) Xeon(R) CPU E5-2690 v3 @ 2.60GHz 2.59GHz (2 processors).
+The numerical results are calculated by MATLAB.}